oneops/oneops.github.io/README.md

 via some Liquid code in the source searchmap-es.json.
 This file has no newline characters in it to make it suitable for bullk-loading into Elasticsearch via the REST API on the server.

 Helper scripts used on the server can be found in the `scripts\elasticsearch` directory.
+The `updateOneOpsIndex.sh` script is currently run manually whenever desired.
+We might run it daily via CRON in the future.
 For server and access detail, contact the contributor team.